What instruments do you teach?

 While a digital piano will do the job, I will almost always vote for an acoustic piano over a digital!
 They sound better, they are more responsive to how you play it, and students do make better progress with a better instrument.
 I know they aren't as portable and you can't use headphones (unless you spring for a Yamaha Silent Piano) and they need to be tuned, but even my youngest students can tell you that it's easier to play on my acoustic upright grand than on my digital piano, and I've also got a Yamaha grand piano that we usually have lessons at.
 Please consider a used acoustic and remember that acoustic pianos retain their value much better than digitals should you ever need to sell it.
 Then you also don't need to worry about upgrading once you start getting up into grade levels where you really should have an acoustic instrument.
 Used pianos are like used cars, though, so the older it is, the more likely it needs more maintenance than just a tuning.

 Who do you recommend for tuning my piano?

 Bruce Bischoff with Piano Action is excellent, though you'll need to book him well in advance!

 How good do you want to get, and how fast do you want to get that good?
 Generally speaking, the more you practice, the faster you will learn!
 Research has found that on average, it takes about 450 hours of practice to finish Grade 1 (since there are usually a couple years of prep before that) and 3,300 hours of practice to reach the equivalent of a Royal Conservatory Grade 10.
 It's for good reason that you can get high school credit in Alberta for completing your Grade 6, 7, and 8 exams, because there's a lot of hours invested in learning it!

-There are two different rates depending on your lesson day, since Tuesday, Wednesday, and Thursday lessons get 37 lessons through the school year while Monday and Friday lessons only get 33 lessons since they get most of the holidays and PD days.
+There are two different rates depending on your lesson day, since Tuesday, Wednesday, and Thursday lessons get 37 lessons through the school year while Monday and Friday lessons get 35 lessons since they get most of the holidays.

 |40 minute lesson||$127.00/month||$117.00/month|